AFriendlyIrin/SMT-text-editing/README.md

   * Alternative: **Anathema**, **Pariah**, or **Abomination**.
 The Japanese (外道) literally means "Wrong Path", but colloquially means heterodoxy or heresy.
 The idea of these things being heretical by their nature is so interesting, and that's not at all conveyed by just calling them "foul".
 However, I feel like "Anathema" and "Pariah" make them sound too important, which conflicts with their patheticness.
 "Abomination" would be perfect, but it's way too long.

 ### Game-Specific Races
+#### Shin Megami Tensei II
+* **Godly → The One God**.
+This is accurate to YHVH's title in Megami Tensei II (唯一神, "Only God"), and given SMT2 both echoes this beat from MT2 and features YHVH at his most villainous, I wanted to use this instead of the less dramatic "Almighty".
+(Also, it's hilariously ironic given SMT2 features two YHVHs.)
+#### Soul Hackers
+* **Great → Great Spirit** because that's literally what Manitou is and literally what the Japanese (大霊) is.
+Stop using adjective names, localizers, this is an enemy-exclusive race, you don't have to abbreviate it.
 #### Digital Devil Saga
 * **Fiend (DDS1) / Nether → Mystic**.
 "Fiend" is a different race in the rest of the franchise, so it was a very poor choice in this case.
 The Japanese is just "Demon Tribe" (魔族) which isn't helpful, but the term is translated as "Magica" elsewhere in the series and its constituents are specifically the most mystical/magical/esoteric demons.
 * In DDS1, **Demon → Brute** & **Evil → Icon** for consistency with DDS2.